We make a difference

 ORGANIC AND LOCAL AGRICULTURE

 We have long-term agreements with more than 40,000 farmers.
-At our Huelva plant, we focus on practically organic farming and maintain a firm commitment to the environment.
-Our fruit is free of phytosanitary treatments.
-This is our Huelva plant: quality and technological development that define not only this plant, but the entire Don Simón brand: an international benchmark for how a family business has managed to sell millions of dollars' worth of Spanish juice around the world.
+At our Huelva plant, we are committed to near-organic cultivation and maintain a strong commitment to the environment.
+Fruit grown without phytosanitary treatments.
+That is our Huelva plant: quality and technological development that define not only this site, but the entire Don Simón brand — an international benchmark of how a family business has succeeded in selling millions of litres of Spanish juice worldwide.

-The Almería plant (Cítricos de Andarax) is certified by the Andalusian Committee for Organic Agriculture (CAAE) for the production and packaging of organic products.
-Furthermore, the region's farmers have been encouraged to convert their conventional plantations to organic crops—whose oranges are harvested when they are at their peak ripeness—from which Don Simón Organic Squeezed Juice is obtained.
+The Almería plant (Cítricos de Andarax) is certified by the Andalusian Organic Agriculture Committee (CAAE) for the production and packaging of organic products.
+In addition, we have encouraged farmers in the region to convert their conventional plantations to organic farming — with oranges harvested at their optimum ripeness — from which Don Simón Organic Freshly Squeezed Juice is produced.

 Likewise, this plant also produces organic salmorejo.
-The Huelva plant is committed to practically organic farming and the environment, growing fruit free of phytosanitary treatments.
+The Huelva plant focuses on near-organic cultivation and environmental commitment, growing fruit free from phytosanitary treatments.
 The Jumilla and Daimiel plants, as well as the Jaume Serra winery, are also certified for the production of organic products.

-García-Carrión is committed to organic wine production and vineyard management.
-To this end, he has invested in converting the land and wines to certified organic products, eliminating the use of herbicides on these plantations, restoring vines, and increasing human capital to promote this type of viticulture.
+García-Carrión is committed to producing wines and managing vineyards organically.
+To achieve this, the company has invested in converting land and wines into certified organic products, eliminating the use of herbicides in these vineyards, recovering old vines, and increasing human resources to support and develop this type of viticulture.

 CIRCULAR ECONOMY